rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 Before you deploy your site by pushing to whereever your site is built from (like Netlify), you'll have to comment out that `replace` line in `go.mod` again, because Netlify won't know that local path of yours.
 {{< /addendum >}}

 I have now deleted my `themes` directory, ran `git submodule deinit` on both submodules, and *it still works* --- even on netlify!
-So I'm reasonably confident that yes, this modules thing… it might actually work?
+So I'm reasonably confident that yes, this modules thing… it might actually not have been that complicated?
 Just like that?

 I'm not sure how to handle the precedence thing though, so what if I wanted to make sure some shortcode in `jemus42/jemsugo` takes precedence over a shortcode with the same name in a different module --- I assume there's a solution for that, but I'll look into that some more once I actually have the need for it.
-In any case, according to [bep, modules are here to stay and the `theme = ` thing is left for compatibility](https://discourse.gohugo.io/t/hugo-modules-for-dummies/20758/3), so I doubt there's something modules *can't* do that was possible before.
+In any case, according to [bep, modules are here to stay and the `theme = ` thing is left for compatibility](https://discourse.gohugo.io/t/hugo-modules-for-dummies/20758/3), so I doubt there's something modules *can't* do that was possible before --- they already have a much greater set of features.

 ## Conclusion

-This whole shift in workflows is still pretty new to me, and I mainly discovered my way through it while I was still writing this post.
+This whole shift in dependency workflows is still pretty new to me, and I mainly discovered my way through it while I was still writing this post.

 I haven't gathered a lot of experience with the Hugo modules approach yet, and there might be a case or two in which I wish I'd still be using the original approach (using my theme as a `git` submodule and my shortcodes in my site).
 I guess the worst thing that could happen would be learning more about how Go works, especially with regards to module caching (*where are they even stored*?) and versioning, or whatever that `_vendor` thing is all about.